spcl/serverless-benchmarks/README.md

 Benchmarks will be rebuilt after a change in source code is detected.
 To enforce redeployment of code and benchmark input please use flags `--update-code` and `--update-storage`, respectively.
+**Note:** the cache does not support updating cloud region.
+If you want to deploy benchmarks to a new cloud region, then use a new cache directory.

 ### Benchmark